prashant-khatiwada/udacity-deep_learning-project_two-dog_breed_classifier/README.md

+Dog Breed Classifier in PyTorch

+This is a repo for the Dog Breed Classifier Project in Udacity Nanodegree It is implemented by using PyTorch library.

 Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project!
 In this project, you will learn how to build a pipeline to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.